 Attendance is a requirement for academic success.
 If you miss more than 15 percent of classes per semester, you may be debarred from the final exam.
 It is your responsibility to notify me of any extenuating circumstances as they happen.
-I can usually make arrangements to accommodate occasional absences if I know early enough.
+I can usually make arrangements to accommodate these occasional absences.

 As per the GPRC Calendar, you are responsible to "write tests and final examinations at the times scheduled by the instructor or the Office of the Registrar".
 However, once I have handed back tests/assignments, there is no opportunity to write the test or to submit the missed assignment.
 You will be assigned a grade of zero.